voodooattack/adblockpluscore/README.md

 [eslint-config-eyeo](https://hg.adblockplus.org/codingtools/file/tip/eslint-config-eyeo)
 for more information.

-Rebuilding the ASM.js LZMA port
+Rebuilding the ASM.js LZ4 port
 -------------------------------

-Running `npm run rebuild-asm` will rebuild the asm.js LZMA compression code used to compress filters in memory.
+Running `npm run rebuild-asm` will rebuild the asm.js LZ4 compression code used to compress filters in memory.

 This requires some heavy dependencies: